zghafari/aws-resource-destroyer/README.md

 # AWS Resource Destroyer
-AWS Resource Terminator - Bash script that destroys resources within an entire account using profiles via cli.
+AWS Resource Destroyer - Bash script that destroys resources within an entire account using profiles via cli.
 Destroys based on region of profile.